 E-commerce offers a great deal of convenience and choice to customers, due to which shopping online has grown to become extremely popular across the country.
-As a result, more and more retailers are opting to sell their products on branded online marketplaces such as Flipkart, Amazon, and Myntra, owing to their extensive reach.
+As a result, more and more retailers are opting to sell their products on branded online marketplaces such as Flipkart, Amazon and Myntra, owing to their extensive reach.
 However, before you do so, you need to have a clear understanding of the advantages and disadvantages of selling your products online.
 In this post, we deep dive into the most common ones.

-Pros of selling online
+Pros of selling on online marketplaces

 Being popular among young consumers, millions of Indians visit these online stores to buy products every day.
-For small retailers and new businesses, it is very difficult to reach such a wide range of audience when they have just started out.
+For small retailers and new businesses, it is very difficult to reach such a wide range of audiences when they have just started out.
 Online marketplaces such as Amazon and Flipkart provide them with a platform to establish a much larger customer base.
 It also helps build trust and credibility in their businesses as customers inherently trust brands that sell on these marketplaces.

 Less technical hassles